newsteps8/ConnectFour-AI-Based-Game/README.md

 Connect Four is a deterministic board game.
 We create a strategic AI model for this game.
 We used minimax algorithm and heuristic function to improve our strategie.

+**Minimax Search Tree**

 ![alt text](https://github.com/newsteps8/ConnectFour-AI-Based-Game/blob/main/minimaxtree.png)

-h1, h2, and h3 Explanation
+heuristic 1, heuristic 2, and heuristic 3 Explanation
 --------------------------------------
 **evaluation heuristic 1(AI1):** For AI (maximizing player), we thought it an advantage to have a lot of sequential double and triple groups of their pieces.
 That's why 10 points were added to the score for